fndomitrovic/update_arcgis_layers/README.md

 ### Next steps to update the PANYNJ Regional Bike Map
 10. In the upper right corner, log in to the PA ArcGIS Online Portal
-    - needs to be an account with editing privelges for the layers on the PANYNJ Regional Bike Map - likely only on Leo Tsang's account under which the layers were originally uploaded
+    - needs to be an account with editing privileges for the layers on the PANYNJ Regional Bike Map - likely only on Leo Tsang's account under which the layers were originally uploaded
 12. Right click on a layer and click, 'Sharing,' then 'Overwrite Web Layer'
 13. Navigate to the matching web layer (see below) & click run
   - Click 'OK' on any prior warning message
-  - Desktop layers & matching web layers:
+  - Desktop ArcGIS layers & matching web layers:
     - Local bike lanes:
-      - ArcGIS layer: local_bikelanes
+      - ArcGIS layer: 'local_bikelanes'
       - PA Portal feature layer: 'Local bike lanes'
     - Regional bike routes:
-      - ArcGIS layer: regional_customfields
+      - ArcGIS layer: 'regional_routes'
       - PA Portal feature layer: 'Regional bike routes'
     - Citi Bike stations:
       - ArcGIS layer: 'citibike_stations'